-Aquaculture is an established and growing industry in the U.S., and an increasingly important supplier of foods for U.S. consumers.
-The industry also produces baitfish for sport-fishing and ornamental fish for the pet trade.
-In addition, federal and state fish hatcheries raise millions of fish for stocking in U.S. waters to support commercial and recreational fisheries and species restoration efforts.
-Aquaculture is an important contributor to U.S. agriculture and a cornerstone of aquatic natural resources management.
+Aquaculture, the breeding, rearing, and harvest of fish, shellfish, plants, algae, and other organisms in all types of water environments, is an established enterprise in the United States comprising public hatcheries, commercial fish farms, and research institutions, and an increasingly important supplier of foods for U.S. consumers.
+The commercial sector of aquaculture also produces baitfish for sport-fishing and ornamental fish for the pet trade.
+Federal, state, and tribal fish hatcheries raise millions of fish for stocking in U.S. waters to support commercial and recreational fisheries and species restoration efforts, and commercial hatcheries raise fish to stock in fee-fishing waters.
+Finfish aquaculture is an important contributor to U.S. agriculture and a cornerstone of aquatic natural resources management.

-All aquaculture operations will have a demand for drugs, biologics, and other chemicals, collectively referred to as "regulated products".
+All aquaculture operations will likely have a demand for drugs, biologics, and/or other chemicals, collectively referred to as "regulated products".
 This may include: 1) disinfectants as part of biosecurity protocols, 2) herbicides and pesticides used in pond maintenance, 3) spawning aids, 4) vaccines used in disease prevention, or 5) marking agents used in resource management.
-Despite the best efforts of fish culturists to avoid pathogen introductions, therapeutic drugs are also occasionally needed to control mortality, infestations, or infections.
+Despite the best efforts of fish culturists to avoid pathogen introductions, therapeutic drugs may also be occasionally needed to control mortality caused by infestations or infections.
 It is critical that culturists have access to regulated products that are safe and effective and apply them in a manner that is consistent with their intended use, best management practices, and relevant rules and regulations.

 The Federal Food, Drug, and Cosmetic Act (FFDCA) defines the term "drug" broadly to include articles intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease, articles (other than food) intended to affect the structure or function of the body, and articles recognized in official drug compendia.
 In aquaculture, this includes compounds that one would typically think of as drugs-antibiotics and other therapeutic compounds, fish sedatives and anesthetics, gender manipulators and spawning aids, etc. However, it's important to remember that innocuous, common household compounds-hydrogen peroxide, salt, and ice-are also considered drugs.
-A general misconception is that products that are considered by the U.S. Food and Drug Administration (FDA) to be generally recognized as safe (GRAS) or effective (GRAE) can be legally used on fish; however, such products cannot be used on fish unless they have been approved by FDA for the intended purpose.
+A general misconception is that products that are considered by the U.S. Food and Drug Administration (FDA) to be generally recognized as safe (GRAS) or effective (GRAE) can be legally used on fish; however, such products cannot be used on food fish species unless they have been approved by FDA for the intended purpose.
 There are various approval categories and ways in which approved drugs can be used legally, as well as ways in which drugs that are not yet approved can be used.
 Regardless of which category the drug falls under, drugs should be used judiciously in aquaculture.
 The drugs section covers the various types of approved drugs and uses, and also describes some common application methods.

-Disinfectants are compounds which have antimicrobial properties that are generally applied to equipment and structures and are not intended to have a therapeutic effect on cultured animals.
+Disinfectants are compounds which have antimicrobial properties that are generally applied to equipment and structures and are generally not intended to have a therapeutic effect on cultured animals.
 Greater emphasis on biosecurity in aquaculture has led to increased demand for disinfectants and greater need for aquaculturists to understand how to apply these compounds safely and effectively.
 Although a number of compounds classified as drugs in aquaculture may also be considered disinfectants in other industries, they are described in the section on drugs.
-The disinfectants section describes the most common uses for disinfectants in aquaculture, as well as appropriate compounds and application rates for aquaculture facilities.
+The disinfectants section describes the most common uses for disinfectants in aquaculture, as well as appropriate compounds and application rates for finfish aquaculture facilities.